Title and Meta Tags

 You can edit the Page Title and Meta Tags for each page on your site by navigating to the page you'd like to edit and clicking SEO in the Site Admin.

-JimdoFree users can change the page title and meta tags for the website as a whole, whereas JimdoPro and JimdoBusiness customers can change these settings for every single page of their sites.
+JimdoFree users can change the page title for the website as a whole, whereas JimdoPro and JimdoBusiness customers can change these settings for every single page of their sites.

 Below, we talk about how to change your page titles and site title.